This post may contain affiliate links. Please see our privacy policy for details.

 • In a gallon size Ziploc bag or large bowl, combine soy sauce mixture and steak; marinate for at least 1 hour up to 4 hours, turning the bag occasionally.

-• Heat remaining 1 tablespoon canola oil in a large skillet over medium high heat.
+• Heat remaining 1 tablespoon canola oil in a large cast iron skillet over medium high heat.
 Add steak and marinade, and cook, stirring often, until steak has browned and marinade has reduced, about 5-6 minutes, or until desired doneness.

 • Serve steak in tortillas, topped with onion, cilantro and lime.